kevin-fang/high-throughput-febio/README.md

 `generate_condor_job.py` creates a job for a single submission.

 Both of these scripts create a `.sub` file for to be submitted, and a file called `febio.sh` that contains the command for each execution machine to run.

 ---

-## How to use
+## Using HTCondor for FEBio

 Once you follow the [installation instructions](INSTALL.md), you can submit jobs through the central manager.
 Technically, any machine can submit jobs for the central manager to process.